 Second place was secured by Welcome To South George (or rather South Georgopol), formerly team Kinguin, who rose through the ranks from page 2 (ranks 11-20) to the top 3 over the course of 7 rounds.
 Becoming the fan favourites, Welcome To South George (WTSG) won few times over the weekend and led the tournament in confirmed kills, racking up 110 over the weekend.
 WTSG were followed by the Pittsburgh Knights, who secured the 3rd and final qualify position, after their monster 99 kills and 400 point lead ahead of Faze Clan.

-Finishing on a high with an appearance by the PlayerUnknown himself, Brendan Greene, who handed out framed certificates and crowned Team Liquid the champions, audiences were left wanting more as the PUBG Global Invitationals 2018 draws near.
+Finishing on a high with an appearance by the PlayerUnknown himself, Brendan Greene, audiences were left wanting more as the PUBG Global Invitationals 2018 draws near.
 Qualifying teams who have taken a short break will soon be returning to practice, as they get ready to outsmart squads from around the globe in the first major international tournament hosted by PUBG Corp’s parent company Bluehole Inc in Berlin, the PUBG Global Invitationals 2018.